lhukp/Witchery/README.md

 /gm
 ```

-## Supported Casses
+## Supported Classes

 ### Warlock

 The Warlock module is loaded only, when your class is a Warlock.
 You can manually turn off components you do not need/like.
-This can easily done in the [Warlock setup LUA file](Classes/Warlock/Setup.lua).
+This can easily be done in the [Warlock setup LUA file](Classes/Warlock/Setup.lua).

 Enables the Warlock module, use `false` to disable.
 ```